cksystemsteaching/selfie/book.md

 The Elements of Computing Systems: Building a Modern Computer from First Principles by Noam Nisan and Shimon Schocken

 The book provides, again similar to us, an introduction to computer science for broader audiences beyond computer science students.
 The idea is to show how a computer is essentially built from scratch including the software stack running on top of the machine.
-This is again quite different from our focus on elementary computer science and selfie as integrating concept but nevertheless provides an important alternative perspective.
+This is again quite different from our approach but nevertheless provides an important alternative perspective.

 ## Information